Nezara viridula: Ecology

-Environmental Sensitivity
+Environmental sensitivity

 Temperature

-Temperature affects survival in N. viridula and other Pentatomidae species (e.g. P. prasina).
+They prefer temperatures 22°C to 27°C. Temperature affects survival in N. viridula and other Pentatomidae species (e.g. P. prasina).
 Survival is highest at intermediate temperatures around 30°C and 35°C, and decreases as temperatures increase past the optimum.
 However, individuals reared under hot temperatures can acclimate such that survival increases at hotter temperatures.
 Stink bugs can also acclimate to cold temperatures through rapid cold hardening, which reduces mortality when they are stressed by cold temperatures later on.

 Seasonal changes in temperature provide important cues to N. viridula that affect growth, reproduction, and fitness.
 Warmer temperatures in early spring can increase egg production and accelerate development.
 Warmer temperatures in the late summer can often be stressful, potentially stunting growth and decrease survival.
 Finally, warmer winter temperatures can increase survival.
 In the winter, there are differences in survivorship depending on size in N. viridula, where larger females tend to have higher survival rates.
 Temperature, in combination with other abiotic factors, can therefore have substantial influence on stink bugs across their lifetime.